The Green New Deal and Why It's Happening Now

 There are 43 members of Congress who support the proposal for a Select Committee for a Green New Deal.

 There are hundreds of groups that support the Green New Deal.
 One of the most visible is the Sunrise Movement.
 It focuses on stopping climate change.
 Another supporter is MN350.
 It goes further, arguing that climate change must be reversed to be effective.

-Republicans will oppose the Green New Deal.
-For example, Sen. Cory Gardner, R-CO, told POLITICO, “Green New Deal?
+Republicans oppose the Green New Deal.
+For example, Sen. Cory Gardner, R-Colo., told POLITICO, “Green New Deal?
 Sounds like a lot of red ink.”
 Republicans will argue that it will increase the debt.
 But they have overseen growing deficits, some of which resulted from Trump's tax cut.
 There are even moderate Democrats who don't believe the plan is necessary.